MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 Before deploying Workplace Analytics Azure Templates, confirm or complete the following:

 1. Confirm that [Workplace Analytics is set up](../setup/set-up-workplace-analytics.md) and ready to use.

 2. Enable [Workplace Analytics data export](../data-access/data-access.md) for the Azure tenant.

 3. Do the following for the Azure subscription that will host these templates and the data exported from Workplace Analytics:

    a.
 Confirm you have either an Azure Admin or an Azure Contributor role to deploy these templates.

    b.
 Get [applicable Azure AD permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) for yourself (or the admin doing the deployment) from your Office 365 global administrator.

    c.
 If the Workplace Analytics team is deploying the templates, confirm that vendor accounts are set up for the team and that the Technical Operations engineer also has the applicable Azure AD permissions to install and set up the templates.

 ## Deployment

 1. Get an Azure deployment link for the Workplace Analytics Azure Templates from the Workplace Analytics team.

 2. When prompted, select the Azure subscription and **Region**, and then select **Next**.

 3. Select **Launch Workspace**.

 4. You are automatically signed in to Azure Databricks.
-If you’re not, you need to sign in manually .
+If you’re not, you need to sign in manually.

 5. You then need to [generate the Azure Databricks Token](https://docs.azuredatabricks.net/api/latest/authentication.html#generate-a-token) for the App source.

 6. On the **Summary** page, select a SKU for the data cluster, which must be about 30 percent larger than your Workplace Analytics data set (ask your Workplace Analytics Admin for help with this), for the following Azure components:
    * [Azure Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups)
    * [Azure Blob storage account](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction)